Animal-sourced foods make it easier to meet protein targets

 Re-analysis of nitrogen balance data and other evidence suggests that this target may be too low to begin with, as some of the evidence suggests that consuming below 1.3 g/kg/d could lead to muscle mass loss.
 Many individuals may benefit from even higher protein intake, as outlined below.

-Adequate protein as % of energy intake
+Adequate protein as a percentage of energy intake

 Suitable protein intake depends on the overall diet.
 Instead of using a minimum RDA, protein needs can be expressed as a percentage of caloric intake.
 The recommended protein range is set at 10-35% of daily energy intake.